odoo/documentation/content/administration/install/install.rst

           $ cd /CommunityPath
           $ python3 odoo-bin --addons-path=addons -d mydb

-      Where `CommunityPath` is the path of the Odoo Community installation and `mydb` is the default database to serve on `localhost:8069`.
+      Where `CommunityPath` is the path of the Odoo Community installation, and `mydb` is the name of the PostgreSQL database.

    .. group-tab:: Mac OS